Anderillo/Woggle/README.md

-# Boggle Solver
+# Woggle

-A small Flutter project for making Boggle easy to play and the solutions easy to see.
+A Flutter-based word game for finding words from a given grid and seeing all the solutions after play.
+Playable with other Wogglers and non-Wogglers alike.